Getting Curious

 And that is just to get curious about the world around you.
 Do you remember a time when you were a kid, and everything seemed new?
 You explored, you played, you tried new things out, asked questions, built things out of boxes or Legos or play doh.
 You painted or drew.
 Now this is also getting into creativity.
 But I think they go hand in hand.

-Not until I started hearing things like my questions were dumb, or why do I need to know that in reference to what I was asking.
-Looking back now, I don’t think they knew the answers and instead of saying, I don’t know, it was often thrown back on me.
-Which made me second guess why I was asking questions.
+That is until I started hearing things like my questions were “dumb”, or was told “why do you need to know that?”.
+Looking back now, I don’t think they knew the answers and instead of saying, “I don’t know”, people would become defensive.
+Which made me start to second guess myself.

 Why We Lose Curiosity

-After a while, I stopped asking.
-I became anxious to ask anything, even in classes out of fear of looking dumb.
-Since that is what I was told.
-I know now that was a part trying to protect a young vulnerable part feeling hurt for being called dumb when all she wanted was answers.
-But there was always something inside that wanted to ask, wanted to know all the things, wanted to understand.
 I think that’s a big reason I became a therapist.
 I wanted to understand how people thought, why they behaved the way they did, why they hurt others, why they would tell a kid that their questions were dumb.
-Spoiler alert, it’s all past programming, conditioning, their own limiting beliefs, traumas.
+Spoiler alert, it’s all past programming, conditioning, their own limiting beliefs, and traumas.

 Masculine and Feminine Energies